Maleficent: Mistress of Evil: Plot

-In the five years since King Stefan's death, Aurora has reigned as Queen of the Moors and Maleficent as its guardian and protector.
-Despite her service, the neighboring kingdom of Ulstead, home to Prince Phillip, deems Maleficent a villain.
-Diaval, Maleficent's raven and confidant, overhears Phillip proposing to Aurora.
-When he relays this to Maleficent, she advises against the union, though Aurora insists she will be proven wrong.
+Five years since King Stefan's death, Aurora has benevolently reigned as Queen of the Moors, alongside Maleficent as its powerful guardian and protector.
+Despite her service, the neighbouring kingdom of Ulstead, home to Aurora's boyfriend Prince Philip, still sees Maleficent as a dangerous villain.
+Diaval, Maleficent's raven and confidant, overhears Aurora accepting Philip's marriage proposal.
+When he relays this to Maleficent, she advises against the union, though Aurora vows to prove her wrong.

-Phillip's parents, King John and Queen Ingrith, host an intimate dinner.
-Maleficent maintains her composure after Ingrith tauntingly mentions the sleeping curse once placed on Aurora, and recalls King Stefan's death.
+Philip's parents, King John and Queen Ingrith, host an intimate dinner to celebrate.
+Maleficent maintains her composure after Ingrith tauntingly mentions Aurora's curse and Stefan's death.
 She openly claims Maleficent killed two human fairy poachers last seen near the Moors.
-When Ingrith dismisses Maleficent's maternal bond with Aurora, Maleficent reacts angrily and seemingly curses King John, who suddenly falls into a deep slumber.
-Maleficent proclaims she did not curse him, though Aurora disbelieves her.
-Phillip urges his mother to try and awaken the King with a kiss.
-The Queen resists, and her weak attempt fails because she does not love King John.
-As Maleficent flees the castle, the Queen's servant, Gerda, shoots Maleficent with an iron bullet.
+When Ingrith carelessly dismisses Maleficent and Aurora's maternal bond, Maleficent reacts angrily and seemingly curses John, who suddenly falls into a deep slumber; Maleficent says she did not curse him, though Aurora disbelieves her.
+Philip urges his mother to awaken the King with a kiss; Ingrith resists, and her weak attempt fails because she doesn't love John.
+As Maleficent flees the castle, Ingrith's servant, Gerda, shoots Maleficent with an iron bullet.

-Wounded, Maleficent falls into the ocean and is rescued by a mysterious winged creature.
+Wounded, Maleficent falls into the ocean and is rescued by a winged creature.
 She awakens in a cavern where fairies like herself have been in hiding.
-Among them is Conall, their peaceful leader who saved Maleficent, and Borra, a warlike fairy who favors open conflict with humans and killed the poachers near the Moors.
-Maleficent is among the last creatures known as Dark Phoenix Fae, powerful fairies forced into hiding and nearly driven extinct by human oppression.
-She is also the last descendant from the Phoenix, an ancient and powerful Dark Fae ancestor.
-Because Maleficent's magic is so powerful, Conall and Borra believe she is instrumental in ending the conflict with humans, either by peace or war.
+Among them is Conall, their peaceful leader who saved Maleficent, and Borra, who favors open conflict with humans and had killed the poachers.
+Maleficent is among the last creatures called Dark Fey, powerful fairies forced into hiding and nearly driven to extinct by human oppression.
+She is also the last descendant of the Phoenix, an ancient and powerful Dark Fey ancestor.
+Because Maleficent's magic is so powerful, Conall and Borra believe she is instrumental in ending the conflict with humans through peace or war.